Caitlin-Blackall/Sewing_Database/README.md

 I then started with writing code to open, read and write to a CSV file.
 From here, I created functions in order to be able to add, search and update patterns within the database.

 I used tkinter to make the interface more user-friendly.
+I ended up creating a lot of interfaces which did end up being a little confusing by the end.

+I also used pandas with the 'Updating' section as this made it easier to edit the correct information.

 #### Learning
 1. The biggest skill that I learnt throughout this process was using